- What does it mean to be a “NYS resident” for purposes of receiving this award?

 - I don't live with my parents and they don't help me pay for school; why do I need to include their information?

-- What are the special conditions and what proof do I need to send?
+- What are the special conditions to qualify as an independent student, and what proof do I need to send?

 Documentation: Copy of a court order making you a ward of the court or appointing a guardian other than your parents.

 Condition: You are receiving public assistance under your own budget and not as a dependent of your parents.